 Is Big Bear Open?

-The city of Big Bear Lake has reopened for leisure travel, please use caution when travelling and maintain social distancing.
+The city of Big Bear Lake has reopened for leisure travel, please use caution when traveling and maintain social distancing.
 Always carry a mask and be prepared to be asked to put on your personal protective equipment in our local stores and restaurants.
 Businesses have been provided information on best practices and a recommended plan for reopening.
 Please be respectful of the rules any business has regarding reopening.
 They are meant to keep staff and other patrons safe and to minimize the risk of a spike in COVID-19 cases.

 If you are planning a visit to Big Bear Lake, please follow the tenets of the Visit California Travel Code and educate yourself on local conditions:

 - Roam Responsibly.
 I will explore California thoughtfully and responsibly, maintaining the utmost respect for everyone and everything I encounter.

 - Educate Myself.
 I will do my research before traveling across the state, familiarizing myself with local regulations and community concerns, which may have changed over time.
 This is especially important in rural communities with limited healthcare resources.

 - Safety First.
 I will follow public health directives from government officials, including physical distancing measures.
 I will take all necessary steps to minimize health risks to myself and others and stay home if I’m sick.